Now4czyk/ShopApp/README.md

 ### Change Available PRoducts

 The section allows admin to change products that are currently in an offer.
-However, there are 8 products in an offer that cannot be modified because they exists as dummy content.
-If there are no products that have button to edit/delete a product then you need to first add a product in the Add a New Product Section.
-Unfortunately, the process of posting a new products or applying changes to an exisitng product takes around 1,5min.
+However, there are 8 products in an offer that cannot be modified because they exists as a dummy content.
+If there are no products that have buttons to edit/delete a product then you need to first add a product in the Add a New Product Section.
+The process of posting a new product or applying changes to an exisitng product takes around 1,5min.

 ![](https://github.com/Now4czyk/ShopAppProject/blob/main/assets/change-exisitng-product.png)

 > Change an Exisisting Product

+### Mobile Version
+I highly recommend to visit my ReactShop in a mobile version.